inivekin/abosa/abosa.typ

 #image("img/st-damocles-condensation.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2752)[```none
-In lowest o my verticals,
+In lowest of my verticals,
-droplets couple unner pressures, as weakly-bonded particles collect in creasing suit's weathers, but disnae amass as impasse, fae one mare inaccessible, it's turned frae vapour tae some gas that fringes supercriticals.
+droplets couple under pressures, as weakly-bonded particles collect in creasing suit's weathers, but does not amass as impasse, for one more inaccessible, it's turned from vapour to some gas that fringes supercriticals.
-The water harbours shadowed sort that swims as those that fear nae shores, where surface tensions won't contort, distortions only frae my cause.
+The water harbours shadowed sort that swims as those that fear no shores, where surface tensions won't contort, distortions only of my cause.
-I lower in withoot report,
+I lower in without report,
-myopic tae forward thinking,
+myopic to forward thinking,
-remembering those falls I fought, but nae nostalgically sinking.
+remembering those falls I fought, but not nostalgically sinking.
-Fae all the panic that I had
+For all the panic that I had
-an all the fighting that I did the manic hope I thought would add control tae sort recourse amid the multi-faceted crisis would simply serve tae disappoint, leaving suit tae its devices would lead tae same critical point.
+and all the fighting that I did the manic hope I thought would add control to sort recourse amid the multi-faceted crisis would simply serve to disappoint, leaving suit to its devices would lead to same critical point.
-I've lost a greater time righted in struggling owerextend, tae lay a straighter spine tae bed wi posture unbent tae each end.
+I've lost a greater time righted in struggling overextend, to lay a straighter spine to bed with posture unbent to each end.
-I'd rather grind that same auld tread, wi toes tae teeth all chipped an bent, tae nae just lend, but give till dead.
+I'd rather grind that same auld tread, with toes to teeth all chipped an bent, to not just lend, but give till dead.
-A suit unused hae unseen dent.
+A suit unused hs unseen dent.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2784)[```none
-There is a glint o disrepair
+There is a glint of disrepair
 that biases survivorhood,
-tae scrutinise the wear an tear
+to scrutinise the wear and tear
-though this is hint tae what's withstood.
+ignoring hint to what's withstood.
 Too often are the untouched praised,
 when what's at work is demonised,
 those in the dirt are rarely raised
-fae cleaning by the galvanised.
+for cleaning by the galvanised.
-Behold the pristine wi disgust,
+Behold the pristine with disgust,
 we share if we can ionise,
-while we can give things free o rust,
+while we can give things free of rust,
 when base components oxidise.
-Please break me doon an use the parts
+Please break me down an use each part
-if how they're joined disnae suffice,
+if how they're joined does not suffice,
-they've proven well in pumping hert
+they've proven well in pumping heart
-o owersensitive device.
+of oversensitive device.
-Once am less than dust on lashes
+Once I'mm less than dust on lashes
-irritating, frae eye, a tear,
+irritating, from eye, a tear,
-that looks ower the spread ashes,
+that looks over the spread ashes,
-an blinks until one's sight is clear,
+and blinks until one's sight is clear,
 I'd wish they'd see as nightspore sees
-my shuffling aboot a peer
+my shuffling about a peer
-tae trifling, scattered galaxies,
+to trifling, scattered galaxies,
 both congruent as dusty smear.
-What information hae dust laid?
+What information hs dust laid?
 Some far-off thought caught on defer?
 Is it just that, in what I wade?
 A constant calculating stir?
 Seas' executing pooled canals?
 Constellations channel power?
-Nightspore statements bussed fae eval?
+Nightspore statements bussed for eval?
 Crystals storing states in structure?
 ```]